Mistrial for Alabama police officer charged after throwing Indian man

 Madison police released video of the encounter, recorded from inside a patrol vehicle.

-The department apologized for Parker's actions and recommended his termination, which he has challenged.
+The department apologised for Parker's actions and recommended his termination, which he has challenged.

 The grandfather had been on a morning walk about two weeks after moving from India to northern Alabama to help his son's family care for a young child.